Types of Film Cuts

 Achieving continuity editing

-Continuity Editing can be Achieved by:
+Continuity Editing gives the viewer the impression that action unfolds with spatio-temporal consistency and can be Achieved by:

 •Getting Coverage (multiple shots—b-roll)